ruricolist/spinneret/README.txt

 - All generated forms write to *HTML*.

 - A keyword in function position is interpreted as a tag name.
+If the name is not valid as a tag, it is ignored.

   Certain keywords are recognized as pseudo-tags and given special
   treatment: